-In South Dakota, soybeans, corn, wheat, sunflowers, and alfalfa come to mind when contemplating the state's number one industry - agriculture.
-In Aurora, South Dakota, some of the crops at Wayward Spring Acres have veered in a different, more exotic, direction.
+In South Dakota, soybeans, corn, wheat, sunﬂowers, and alfalfa come to mind when contemplating the state’s number one industry - agriculture.
+However, in Aurora, South Dakota, some of the crops at Wayward Springs have veered in a different, more exotic direction.

 Shannon Mutschelknaus is a mechanical engineer and a farmer at Wayward Springs.
-He developed an interest in horticulture as a child and eventually began saving seeds and growing tropical and sub-tropical trees.
-He learned that there was a market demand for exotic tropical fruit trees.
+As a child, he developed an interest in horticulture and eventually began saving seeds and growing tropical and sub-tropical trees.
+It wasn’t long before he discovered a market demand for exotic tropical fruit trees.

-"I discovered the demand for exotic tropical fruit trees was robust because seasonal hurricanes regularly ravage them," said Mutschelknaus.
-"Examples of the many plants I've successfully propagated include soursop, mamey, Garcinia humilus, Garcinio madruno, cherimoya, Monstera deliciosa, and passion fruit."
+“I discovered the demand for exotic tropical fruit trees was robust because seasonal hurricanes regularly ravage them,” explained Mutschelknaus.

 - Read a Farm Show story about the solar greenhouse.